Get insider access

 3. Best Noise Cancelling Skullcandy Headphones

-The Skullcandy Hesh ANC Wireless is a great option for those who want the best Skullcandy headphones that can block out background noises.
-They have a good ANC feature that can help isolate you against ambient noise.
+The Skullcandy Hesh ANC Wireless are a great option for those who want the best noise cancelling Skullcandy headphones we've tested.
+They have alright ANC that can help isolate you from ambient chatter.
 While they won't cut out lower-frequency sounds, like engine rumble, they can isolate you against higher-frequency sounds, like office chatter and fridge hum.
-They also boast a battery life of up to 24 hours, which is very good for ANC-equipped headphones.
-Battery life tends to vary according to usage, however.
+They also boast a battery life of up to 24 hours, which is good for ANC-equipped headphones.
+However, battery life tends to vary according to usage.

 These headphones are comfortable and decently well-built.
-They have an over-emphasized bass response that brings out boomy kicks and basslines in genres like EDM and hip-hop.
+Their overemphasized bass response brings out boomy kicks and basslines in genres like EDM and hip-hop.
 Unfortunately, no EQ or sound customization options exist, so you can't personalize the sound profile if the default one isn't to your taste.
-They're also equipped with a decent-quality microphone, and their soundstage is quite spacious for closed-back headphones.
+They also have a decent-quality microphone, and their soundstage is spacious for closed-back headphones.

 See our review

-The best Skullcandy headphones we've tested are the Skullcandy Crusher Evo Wireless.
-These headphones are a versatile pick, and they're especially well-suited to bass lovers thanks to their haptic bass slider, which lets you increase the bass to your liking.
+The Skullcandy Crusher Evo Wireless are the best Skullcandy headphones we've tested if you're looking for over-ears.
+These wireless headphones are a versatile pick, and they're especially well-suited to bass lovers thanks to their haptic bass slider, which lets you increase the bass to your liking.
 On the lowest setting, mixes have more warmth and boom without muddying vocals and lead instruments.
-In their highest setting, they deliver a very intense thump, rumble, and body, which will please fans of EDM and hip-hop.
-If you still prefer a different sound, their companion app offers three EQ presets to help you adjust their sound to suit your tastes.
+At their highest setting, they deliver a very intense thump, rumble, and body, which will please fans of EDM and hip-hop.
+If you still prefer a different sound, their companion app offers three EQ presets to help you adjust their sound to suit your tastes, alongside a personalized sound feature.

 These headphones have over 34 hours of continuous battery life, and you can even use them passively with their 1/8" TRRS cable if you run out of battery life.
 They're also well-built and decently comfortable, but the ear cups can trap some heat over time.
 Unfortunately, they have a poor noise isolation performance and struggle to block out the low rumbles of bus and plane engines around you, though this may not matter to you if you plan to use them in quieter environments.
 It's worth noting that their bass and treble delivery can vary depending on fit, seal, and positioning.
 You may also notice a drop in bass if you have thick hair or wear glasses.

-Alternatively, Skullcandy has released other feature-full bassy over-ears, but maybe you also want ANC as a step up from the base model Crusher Evo.
-While we haven't tested the Skullcandy Crusher ANC 2 yet, because they're from the same lineup, you can expect oodles of bass, with the added benefit of ANC if you want to reduce noise around you.
-For a select crowd that wants their kick drums loud, these noise cancelling headphones might be the ticket.
+Alternatively, Skullcandy has released other feature-full bassy over-ears, but you may also want ANC as a step up from the base model Crusher Evo.
+While we haven't tested the Skullcandy Crusher ANC 2, you can expect lots of bass since they're from the same lineup, with the added benefit of ANC if you want to reduce noise around you.
+These noise cancelling headphones might be the ticket for a select crowd that wants their kick drums loud.

 See our review